chsuong/starter-hugo-academic/content/publication/journal_article_5/index.md

 ---
-title: "Ubiquitous but Heterogeneous: International Organizations' Influence on Public Opinion in China, Brazil, Japan, and Sweden"
+title: "Ubiquitous but Heterogeneous: International Organizations’ Influence on Public Opinion in China, Brazil, Japan, and Sweden"
 authors:
 - admin
 - Scott Desposato